-Coverage may be rescinded if you commit an act, practice, or omission that constitutes fraud, or make an intentional misrepresentation of material fact with respect to coverage under this Plan, including, but not limited to, knowingly providing incorrect information relating to another person's eligibility or dependent status or failing to timely provide required documentation evidencing proof of relationship or loss of coverage (if applicable) (see Section 2, Eligibility for more information).
+Coverage may be rescinded if you commit an act, practice, or omission that constitutes fraud, or make an intentional misrepresentation of material fact with respect to coverage under this Plan, including, but not limited to, knowingly providing incorrect information relating to another person's eligibility or dependent status or failing to timely provide required documentation evidencing proof of relationship or loss of coverage (if applicable) (see Eligibility in Section 2, Introduction for more information).
 The Plan will provide prior written notice to you that your coverage will end on the date identified in the notice.
-The Plan will provide thirty (30) days advance written notice to each affected individual before coverage is rescinded.
+The Plan will provide thirty-one (31) days advance written notice to each affected individual before coverage is rescinded.